Reversible DNA codes over a family of non-chain rings $R_{k,s}$: Introduction

 \section{Introduction}

-DNA sequences consist of four bases (nucleotides) which are Adenine (A), Guanine (G), Cytosine (C) and Thymine (T).
-Those bases are lined up by the rule Watson-Crick complement (WCC).
+The DNA consists of four bases (nucleotides), namely Adenine (A), Guanine (G), Cytosine (C) and Thymine (T).
+Those bases are lined up by the Watson-Crick complement (WCC) rule.
 WCC ensures that A pairs with T ($A^c=T$, $T^c=A$) and C pairs with G ($C^c=G$, $G^c=C$).
+Adleman, in \cite{adleman94}, used the structure of the DNA to solve a seven-node instance of the Hamiltonian Graph problem, an NP-complete problem similar to the travelling salesman problem.
+Since then, using DNA in other computational problems has become a focal point of research in many platforms.
+As further applications of this idea, for example in \cite{adleman99} and \cite{boneh}, the researchers used DNA to break the Data Encryption System.

-The attention into DNA structure and functional properties is attracted by solving a computationally hard (NP) problem using DNA molecules \cite{adleman94}.
-With this study, DNA has started to use as an computational tool.
-For example; in \cite{adleman99} and \cite{boneh}, authors used DNA to break the Data Encryption System.
-Also, because of its natural error correcting structure, DNA has found many applications in coding theory.
-DNA single basis( \cite{tehergf4, k1,tahersiapsim, siaptaherr}), double bases (\cite{agul,k2, ise, yildizsiap}), and multiple bases (\cite{k3,alger, Gse, novel,kmer}) over various fields and recently rings have been studied by applying different constraints especially, Hamming distance constraint.
-In each case, the reversibility problem has been solved by different methods.
+The DNA has also attracted the attention of researchers in working in Coding Theory, as it acts very much like an error-correcting code, when replicating.
+The work in DNA coding has been done using different approaches and tools-alphabets, such as DNA single basis (\cite{tehergf4, k1,tahersiapsim, siaptaherr}), double bases (\cite{agul,k2, ise, yildizsiap}), and multiple bases (\cite{k3,alger, Gse, novel,kmer}) over various fields and recently, rings with complex structures.
+DNA codes have been studied in the context of different constraints such as the Hamming distance constraint or the GC content constraint.
+In the works where multiple bases are matched with elements of an algebraic structure, the problem of reversibility arises, and this has been solved in the literature by using different methods.